pdxiv/LuaScott/Adventure Editor Manual.md

 ###VOCABULARY entries

 Each vocabulary entry consists of a verb string and a noun string.
-Synonyms are handled by beginning the word with an asterisk, which are then treated the same as the first previous word with out an asterisk.
+Synonyms are handled by beginning the word with an asterisk, which are then treated the same as the first previous word without an asterisk.
 Some of the vocabulary entries are predefined by ADVENTURE and SHOULD NOT be changed.
 These predefined verbs and nouns are listed below:

 Verbs